 JobDataMap

 The JobDataMap can be used to hold any number of (serializable) objects which you wish to have made available to the job instance when it executes.
-JobDataMap is an implementation of the IDictionary interface, and has some added convenience methods for storing and retreiving data of primitive types.
+JobDataMap is an implementation of the IDictionary interface, and has some added convenience methods for storing and retrieving data of primitive types.

 Here's some quick snippets of putting data into the JobDataMap prior to adding the job to the scheduler: